GoogleChrome/chrome-launcher/lighthouse-viewer/README.md

 ### Deploy

 Deploys should be done as part of the Lighthouse release process.
-To update GH pages, run the following in the root folder of a Lighthouse checkout:
+To update GitHub pages, run the following in the root folder of a Lighthouse checkout:

     npm run deploy-viewer